-After more than 12 hours of research and testing, our pick for the best pack of origami paper goes to the Bubu Pack of Origami Paper.
+After more than 12 hours of research, our pick for the best pack of origami paper goes to the Bubu Pack of Origami Paper.
 We love this origami paper for its 20-color assortment, easy folding/creasing, and durability with no tears or curled edging that can throw any project out of whack.
 Origami papers are fun to use items, just like the best toys games.

 Choosing the best pack of origami paper, or folding paper, could mean the difference between a botched bird with one wing or a perfectly symmetrical 3D butterfly to show off to your family and friends.
 With the right paper for origami projects, this traditional Japanese art can become one of your favorite hobbies.
 Our evaluation focused on the type (regular, foil, Japanese handmade, etc.), texture, design variety, size/amount of paper, and auxiliary features such as guidebooks.
 Keep reading to learn more about other packs of origami paper available for purchase.

 Top 7 Best Packs of Origami Paper

 #1 Bubu Pack of Origami Paper